LedgerHQ/ledger-dev-doc/source/userspace/display_management.rst

 Advanced display management
 ----------------------------

 A special :doc:`advanced display management </userspace/advanced_display_management>` section has been written where we detail more advanced UX_FLOW delcaration.
-Another :doc:`low-level display management` </userspace/low_level_display_management>` has details about the inner-workings of flows, but definitely feel free to skip it as it is in no way required to be able to write new apps!
+Another :doc:`low_level_display_management` </userspace/low_level_display_management>` has details about the inner-workings of flows, but definitely feel free to skip it as it is in no way required to be able to write new apps!